christianjcodes/bug-tracker-frontend/README.md

 # bug-tracker-frontend

-Frontend code for my bug tracker web application, using Next.js and Typescript.
+Frontend code for my bug tracker web application, using Next.js and TypeScript.